MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

-# Add cameras to a store by using the Dynamics 365 Connected Store mobile app
+# Connect cameras to a store by using the Dynamics 365 Connected Store mobile app